 Vegan Pasta e Fagioli

-- 2 tbsp oil (grapeseed or olive, can sub with vegetable stock)
+- 2 tablespoon oil (grapeseed or olive, can sub with vegetable stock)

 - 2 ribs celery, finely chopped